cthadeufaria/INFI_ERP/README.md

 On each minute after after the initial time, the Master Planning Schedule will be created and the database updated.

-For the code to run on production environment, variables debug and online in main must be set to False and True respectively.
+For the code to run on production environment, both debug variables in `main.py` must be set to False.